dverac/Spatial-Transcriptomics-Workshop-2025/GeoMx/codes/2_geomx_norm_DE.md

 ## DE analysis

-Within the `GeMxTools` package, DE analysis is done using a linear mixed-effect model, using the `lmerTest` package.
+Within the `GeoMxTools` package, DE analysis is done using a linear mixed-effect model, using the `lmerTest` package.
 This is prefered since we have multiple segments within the same slide or tissue sample, which are not independent from each other.
 This analysis is performed in